 A car loan may be another temptation for teens to get into debt they can’t afford.
 They may look at the small monthly payment and think they can afford it with their part-time job, no problem.
 One thing teens need to understand is that debt can weigh them down, especially when they are young.
 Owing that monthly car payment may mean they can’t quit that part-time job when they find out they hate it.
 Or it might mean it will take them 10 more years to pay off their college loans because they can’t put that car loan payment money towards the college loan.

 In most places, you need a car to get around, but for most teens it makes more sense to save up and pay cash for an inexpensive used car.
 They need to research the car and make sure it will not cost them a fortune in repairs.
 They also need to keep in mind that all cars have maintenance costs, gas costs, and insurance costs.
+This automobile operating cost calculator can help them think about all those additional expenses.
 Before purchasing a car, they need to contact their car insurance company and get a quote on the insurance.
 Some cars cost much more to insure than others.

 You can use this auto loan calculator to show teens how long it will take to pay off cars with different price tags and loan schedules.
 There is also a helpful article with details about auto loans under the calculator.